-On the 2014 ODOT OS-BIR and 2013 FC-BIR, the bridge deck (Item 58) was assigned a condition rating of 5 (Fair).
+On the 2014 ODOT OS-BIR and 2013 FC-BIR, the bridge deck (Item 58) was assigned a condition rating of 5 (Fair), lowered to a rating of 4 (Poor) in the 2020 BIR.
 The deck was covered with approximately two inches of asphalt overlay (Figure 7 and Figure 8).
 The deck overlay exhibited longitudinal cracks throughout all spans, primarily along the centerline and in wheel ruts (Figure 9).
 A few small potholes in the overlay were noted in wheel ruts during the site visit.